SYNQ-Technologies/public-docs/docs/apis/webhooks.md

 1. Securely make the __Verification Token__ secret value available to your server application.
    - For example, using a environment variable or a key vault.
 2. In your request pipeline extract the `x-signature` and `x-timestamp` headers.
+   - `x-timestamp` represents the time of the request in the number of seconds since the Unix Epoch (January 1, 1970 GMT) .
+   - `x-signature` represents the SHA256 HMAC of the `x-timestamp` value + the raw request body.
 3. Verify that the `x-timestamp` matches the current time (within an acceptable tolerance).
-4. Verify that the SHA256 HMAC of the `x-timestamp` combined with the raw request body matches the `x-signature`.
+4. Verify that the SHA256 HMAC of the `x-timestamp` combined with the received raw request body matches the `x-signature`.

 The following is an example implementation that validates a signed request in a NodeJS Express application.
 ```javascript